 Nine to five –

-which is fiiiiine when you haven’t started out as a freelancer and been it for 5 years.
+or even nine to six in the Czech Republic (wtf)…But it’s fine when you haven’t started out as a freelancer and been it for 5 years before that.
 It’s fine when you get out of the University where you’re sitting all the time, which was not the case with the schools I went to.
-It’s fine if you grew up influenced by the thought you should get a full time job, get a bank loan, have kids, get a car, steady income and all that social pressure shit.
-It’s perfectly fine if you just wanna work and go home, shut the doors and be with your family.
+It’s fine if you grew up influenced by the thought you should get a full time job, bank loan, kids, car, steady income and all that social pressure shit I failed to please so far.
+It’s perfectly fine if you just wanna work and go home, get money, shut the door and be with your family.
 Not fine for me, simply it isn’t.
 We’re all different.

 Filling in the timesheet –

-having scheduled “brainstorming” for two hours placed in the timesheet and in a certain office called “Bahamas” – I really don’t know what’s more ironic, the fact that someone has planned out the time to “shoot the awesome idea out of your ass within these two hours and four walls”, or the four walls named after the country in Lucayan Archipelago.
-Both things make you wanna laugh and cry at the same time, because you’re there, you’re not looking from the outside.
+having scheduled “brainstorming” for two hours in a certain office called “Bahamas” – I really don’t know what’s more ironic, the fact that someone has planned out the time to “shoot the awesome idea out of your ass within these two hours”, or the four walls named after the country in Lucayan Archipelago.
+Both things make you wanna laugh and cry.

-to handle micro-jobs for, within those 8hrs.
-Three fine, but five, meant zero time to nicely dedicate getting to know each brand.
-Half-assing the shit out of everything because there’s no time to spend on a brand, I understand how and why this business works, but – no.
+to handle micro-jobs for.
+Three fine… but five, meant zero time to nicely dedicate getting to know each brand.
+Half-assing the shit out of everything because there’s no time to spend on a brand, I understand how and why this business model works, but – no.

 Working in teams with talented people –